-Adopting a policy of general welfare, he reduced the steps - such as the Edict of Tolerance from 1782, where number of religious orders and their lands, provided Joseph II extended the religious freedom to the Jews limited freedom of worship and enhanced the spread as well. of education.
+Adopting a policy of general welfare, he reduced the number of religious orders and their lands, provided limited freedom of worship and enhanced the spread of education.
 He also abolished serfdom and the death penalty.
-Some of his innovations and poli-The document is a good example of how Enlightenment cies were not accepted by his contemporaries and thinking shaped our modern culture. were abolished by him or soon after his early death.
+Some of his innovations and policies were not accepted by his contemporaries and were abolished by him or soon after his early death.